 LTC2051IDD#PBF by Analog Devices is a CMOS operational amplifier with 130 dB CMRR, 3 uV max input offset voltage, and 3000 kHz unity gain bandwidth.
 Ideal for industrial applications requiring precise signal amplification in a compact package with dual terminals and low power consumption.

-LT1782IS5#TRPBF by Analog Devices is a 5-terminal Op Amp with 1200uV max input offset voltage, 225kHz unity gain bandwidth, and -40 to 85°C operating temp range.
-Ideal for industrial applications requiring precise signal amplification in compact designs.
+LT1256CS#TRPBF by Analog Devices is a 14-terminal Op Amp with 3000uV max input offset voltage, 57dB CMRR, and 40MHz unity gain bandwidth.
+Ideal for commercial applications requiring precise signal amplification in a compact SMD package.

 OP4177ARUZ